0exp/redis_queued_locks/README.md

   ```
 </details>

-- swarmize current ruby process that should run the flush zombies eleemnt that will drop zombie locks, hosts and lock requests:

 <details>
-  <summary>show example</summary>
+  <summary>- swarmize current ruby process that should run the flush zombies eleemnt that will drop zombie locks, hosts and lock requests:</summary>

   ```ruby
   [8] pry(main)> rql.swarmize!